RescueMei/BC250-DXEv3-Core-Unlock/README.md

    check) -> set the non-volatile learn flag and the volatile `MeiMeiDXEv3RequestColdBoot` message (consumed by the `BC250-DXEv3-Cold-Boot` driver), then stop.

-2. On the cold boot the SMU state is clean: sample the current mask and persist it as `MeiMeiDXEv3CoreFactoryMaskVar`, clear the learn flag, then run the normal write logic.
+2. Cold boot occurs (outside of this driver's control)

-The `MeiMeiDXEv3RequestColdBoot` variable has a payload of a `CHAR16` message displayed in the cold-boot driver's recovery countdown box; this driver supplies `"Performing one-time cold reboot to learn factory core mask."` so the user can see why the board is cycling once.
+3. On the following cold boot the SMU state is clean, so we sample the current mask (assumed to be the factory mask as long as a cold boot occurred) and persist it as `MeiMeiDXEv3CoreFactoryMaskVar`, clear the learn flag, then run the normal write logic.

 ## Variables